Connecting Infrared Surface Brightness Fluctuation Distances to Type Ia Supernova Hosts: Testing the Top Rung of the Distance Ladder: Results

 which avoids creating a large correlation between $\alpha$ and $M_B$.
 We then estimate \hnot\ by applying the new SALT2 coefficients to IR~SBF-calibrated \snia\ light curves and averaging the results from Equation~\ref{equ3}.

-We ran a Markov-Chain Monte Carlo (MCMC) simulation to estimate \hnot\ using only the SBF-like sub-sample and our results are shown in Figure~\ref{corner}.
-As expected, the luminosity slope ($\alpha = 2.3\pm 0.02$) is found to be very steep when compared with the slope for the slow-decliners.
+We ran a Markov-Chain Monte Carlo (MCMC) calculation on the SBF-like \hubble\ flow supernovae to determine the SALT2 parameters that minimize the Hubble residuals.
+The MCMC code then applies these parameters to the 24 \snia\ in the SBF calibration sample that meet the stretch and host mass criteria.
+The SALT2 parameters and the resulting \hnot\ are shown in Figure~\ref{corner}.
+As expected, the luminosity slope ($\alpha = 0.23\pm 0.02$) is found to be very steep when compared with the slope for the slow-decliners.
 The color correction parameter ($\beta=2.7\pm0.1$) is similar to that found for the Full sample.

-The fiducial absolute magnitude after refitting, $M_B=-19.14$, is fainter than for typical SALT2 results because here we reference to $x1=-1.5$ instead of $x1=0.0$.
+The fiducial absolute magnitude after refitting, $M_B=-19.14$, is fainter than that shown in Figure~\ref{phillips} because here we reference to a stretch parameter of $x1=-1.5$ instead of $x1=0.0$.
 Applying these parameters to the Hubble flow supernovae and the \snia\ in the SBF calibrators results in an \hnot\ value that is 1.5~\kmsmpc\ smaller than the results from the Pantheon+ distances, but within the statistical uncertainties of the two methods.
 The $H_0=73.31\pm 0.99$(stat) estimated from the SBF-like sample with refitted SALT2 coefficients is nearly identical to that found by \citet{blakeslee21} using IR~SBF measurements as their ``top rung.''
 Both are in excellent agreement with the \citet{riess21} Cepheid measurement of $H_0$ (see Figure~\ref{summary}).